huggingface/hub-docs/docs/hub/datasets-viewer-sql-console.md

 ### Filtering

-The SQL Console makes filtering datasets really easily.
+The SQL Console makes filtering datasets really easy.
 For example, if you want to filter the `SkunkworksAI/reasoning-0.01` dataset for instructions and responses with a reasoning length of at least 10, you can use the following query:

 <div class="flex justify-center">
     <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/sql_console/bar-struct-length.png"/>